 The Rotting Italian Plums of Fremont Street

-The Rotting Plums of Fremont Street is a short video essay about Italian plums and Italian heritage by an Italian American (me).
-The short essay came first, I wrote it in a moment of thinking about how geographically distant I am from my American relatives (who are all still on the East Coast) and how distant I am from my Italian and Irish heritage.
-Both sets of my grandparents were immigrants, the maternal grandparents were from Ireland and the paternal grandparents were from Italy.
-Since I moved to the Boise neighborhood of Portland in 2018, I have been drawn to a beautiful old Italian plum tree that drops thousands of plums every year right onto the sidewalk of Fremont Avenue.
+The Rotting Italian Plums of Fremont Street is a short video essay about Italian plums and Italian heritage by an Italian American (me).
+First, I wrote a short essay as a way to think about the geographical distances between me and my American relatives (who all live on the East Coast of the US) and how distant I am from my heritage.
+Both sets of my grandparents were immigrants, my maternal grandparents were from Ireland and my paternal grandparents were from Italy.
+Since moving to the Boise neighborhood of Portland in 2018, I have been drawn to a beautiful old Italian plum tree that drops thousands of plums every year right onto the sidewalk of Fremont Avenue.
 At some point, I started to harvest the plums in large quantities.
 And later, for this essay, I began reflecting on the Italian-ness of this particular tree, wondering how this seed made its way from Italy to Portland, Oregon.
-One day, in just a few hours, I also shot avideo documenting my harvesting process and put it together with the words from the essay.
+One day, in just a few hours, I shot a video documenting my harvesting process and edited it together with the words from the essay.